Fuzss/forgeconfigapiport/README.md

 }
 ```

-When developing for both Forge and Fabric simultaneously using a multi-loader setup, Forge Config Api Port can also be included in the common project to provide all classes common to both loaders.
-Instead of the Fabric-specific version, simply include the common publication in your `build.gradle` file.
+When developing for both multiple mod loaders simultaneously using a multi-loader setup, Forge Config Api Port can also be included in the common project to provide all classes common to both loaders.
+Instead of the mod loader specific version, simply include the common publication in your `build.gradle` file.
 ```groovy
 modImplementation "fuzs.forgeconfigapiport:forgeconfigapiport-common:<modVersion>"
 ```

 **Versions of Forge Config Api Port for Minecraft before 1.19.3 are distributed using the `net.minecraftforge` Maven group instead of `fuzs.forgeconfigapiport`.**

 It is important to note, that there is a minor difference from the production jars released on CurseForge and Modrinth: Jars from this Maven do not have a dependency set on Night Config in `fabric.mod.json`.
-This is necessary as there is no proper way of getting Night Config to be recognized as a Fabric mod.
+This is necessary as there is no proper way of getting Night Config to be recognized as a Fabric/Quilt mod.

 With this in mind, when you plan to `include` Forge Config API Port as a Jar-in-Jar, absolutely make sure to set a proper dependency on Night Config within your own mod's `fabric.mod.json`, since Forge Config API Port won't have any set.
 ```json